alaviss/cps/README.md

 This project provides a `cps` pragma which you can add to a procedure to automatically rewrite it to use continuations for control-flow.
-This provides the benefits of CPS while abstracting away the verbosity of continuations.
+This provides the benefits of CPS while abstracting away the verbosity of continuations

 The `cps` pragma performs only the control-flow rewrite; you implement or import a dispatcher to define both the type and behavior of your continuations,